Handling Cost Sharing (including Matching and In-Kind Contributions) After Award Acceptance

 If the cost sharing question on the Proposal Routing Form was checked 'Yes,' the Notice of Grant/Contract Award (NOGA) will indicate that a cost sharing commitment was made.
 The grant administrator in SPA is responsible for indicating on the NOGA the nature of the commitment (e.g., dollar amount or percent effort) and whether it is reportable to the sponsor.

-If the proposal budget, budget justification or award specifically pledges cost sharing, it is considered committed, regardless of whether at proposal time it was mandatory (required by the sponsor), or voluntary (offered by the principal investigator).
+If the proposal budget, budget justification or award specifically pledges cost sharing, it is considered committed, regardless of whether at proposal time it was mandatory (required by the sponsor), or voluntary (offered by the Principal Investigator (PI).

-If a principal investigator decides to donate additional departmental resources (equipment or staff time) to the project, it is a decision that must be made with the consent of the department head.
+If a PI decides to donate additional departmental resources (equipment or staff time) to the project, it is a decision that should be made with the consent of the department head.
 These additional resources are considered "voluntary uncommitted cost sharing."

 3. Document the Cost Sharing Commitments

-How to document committed cost sharing: Accurate records must be maintained by the department in accordance with the University's record retention obligations for the award.
+The department must maintain accurate records in accordance with the University's record retention obligations for the award.
 Cost sharing records must be kept in the departmental project files for the same length of time as other award documents.

-- Salary or wages: These expenses are charged to established cost sharing chart-strings and documented through certification of Effort Statements.
+- Salary or wages: These expenses should be charged to established cost share chart-strings and documented through certification of Effort Statements.

-- Non-salary items: These expenses are charged to established cost sharing chart-strings and approved as necessary by unit Certified Approvers.
+- Non-salary items: These expenses should be charged to established cost share chart-strings and approved as necessary by Certified Approvers.

 4. During the Project Period, Adjust Cost Sharing if necessary